modehnal/modehnal.github.io/README.md

 You can see example pages in the `Examples` section below.

-Now, we have our API, a project structure for our automation, and we also have a self-contained HTML page that will contain full result of the single test, multiple tests or even entire features.
+Now, we have our APIs, a project structure for our automation, and we also have a self-contained HTML page that will contain full result of the single test, multiple tests or even entire features.

+TEST The project page can be found here [behave-html-pretty-formatter](https://github.com/behave-contrib/behave-html-pretty-formatter)
 The project page can be found here https://github.com/behave-contrib/behave-html-pretty-formatter.

 We can start the automating at this point.
 Although for the purpose of a general automation that will be very hard, as you would start from scratch and I imagine you would like to have much more that what is presented.
 Which is where `qecore` comes in.